Somayyah/no-framework-site/README.md

 I begin by moving the blog posts from my [site](https://www.techwebunraveled.xyz/) into this repository.
 I searched for ways to rendering it with pug and it seems that sadly I need to install the first package to render markdown.
 I tried rendering them to HTML with pandoc but they were so ugly so instead I will use filter [markdown-it](https://www.npmjs.com/package/jstransformer-markdown-it).
 Luckily I only need it at compile not run time.

 **Update** : will focus on pug completely and decide how to render MD later.

+## 05-17-2025

+Templating seems fine.
+I extracted the nav bar into an include and extended the layout into other pages.
+Things seem fine so far.